Indonesia launches vaccination drive as COVID-19 deaths hit record

 Indonesia has said its trials showed CoronaVac has an efficacy rate of 65.3%, but Brazilian researchers said on Tuesday the vaccine was only 50.4% effective.

+Indonesia’s food and drugs authority BPOM did not immediately respond to a request for comment.

+Bambang Heriyanto, corporate secretary of Bio Farma, the Indonesian company involved in the trials, said the Brazilian data was still above the 50% benchmark set by the World Health Organization.

-Turkish researchers said in December it showed a 91.25% efficacy based on interim analysis.
+Turkish researchers said in December CoronaVac showed a 91.25% efficacy based on interim analysis.

 Indonesia expects to get another 122.5 million doses of CoronaVac by January 2022, with about 30 million doses due by the end of the first quarter this year.